Request for Solutions:

 • Pricing data should not be found in the Technical Section and should be provided in a separate document separated by individual phases, objectives, and pricing milestones.

 Responses should clearly address planned documentation deliverables (including format and content) and any planned demonstrations, design reviews, and management reviews.
-Responses shall be submitted in an executable (not scanned) Adobe PDF format and limited to no more than 35 pages for the technical volume only, using standard 12-point Arial font.
-Any charts or figures are not bound by the 12-point font requirement but shall be clearly legible.
+Responses shall be submitted in an executable (not scanned) Adobe PDF format and limited to no more than 35 standard size (8 ½” X 11”) pages for the technical volume only, using standard 12-point Arial font.
+Charts or figures are not bound by the 12-point font requirement but shall be clearly legible.
+Page size of 11”X17” are allowed for charts or figures only and each page will be counted towards the 35 page limit.
 A proposed Integrated Master Schedule (IMS) shall be provided in a Microsoft Project format.
 The Government will provide a Level 1 Work Breakdown Structure (WBS) for the DTT system.
 The vendor shall include a Level 4 Contractor Work Breakdown Structure (CWBS) along with a Basis of Estimate (BOE) for each element of the WBS that identifies all proposed labor hours and labor categories per month in a Microsoft Excel format.
+The proposed solution and CWBS will be used to collaboratively negotiate a Statement of Work (SOW) after selection for award.
+The SOW will be incorporated into the OTA agreement.
 Cover pages, company historical data, IMS, CWBS, BOEs, and Redlines to the Technical Supplements are not included in the 35 page total.

 Evaluations will be conducted by Government personnel.
 Systems Engineering and Technical Assistant (SETA) personnel will serve as advisors which are employees of ECS Federal, LLC and OST, Inc. The Government may down select the number of vendors to those with the most technically feasible proposed solutions in order to hold expanded conversation on the proposed solution and/or potential demonstrations.